 Another soldier told the Irish Times, “ The first outburst crashed in on us just like a flash of lightening, and did most of the damage.
 All of us that could crawled around for cover, it was simply death to walk in the square at that time”

 A total of 18 soldiers were hit.
-One was killed instantly and 17 badly injured.
+One was killed instantly and 18 badly injured, of whom one died later.
 As the firing started, a butchers van owned by one R. McGurk of Harolds Cross was making a delivery to the barracks.
 The storm of bullets peppered the unfortunate deliverymen, killing their horse and mortally wounding the driver.According to the soldier, “the whole thing lasted about 15 minutes, the rest of the soldiers came out then and started some Lewis guns going.”

 The Republicans made their escape across country, through the villages of Kimmage and Crumlin, pursued by Free State troops.
 They were seen carrying two badly wounded men of their own.
-The Army later claimed the two were killed in the fire-fight.
+The Army later claimed the two were killed in the fire-fight, but there is no indication that this was true.

 Listen to former Irish Army officer Declan Power talk about the attack on Wellington Barracks, below.

-James Spain was a local republican.
-An hour after the attack on the barracks, he was spotted in the neighbouring streets, wounded in the leg, trying to find a friendly house.
+James Spain was a local republican, who had participated in the attack.
+An hour after the gun battle at the barracks, he was spotted in the neighbouring streets, wounded in the leg, trying to find a friendly house.

 A Mrs Doleman, of 22 Donore Road, was feeding her chickens, when a young man approached her, wounded in the leg, saying, “For God’s sake let me in!
 Jesus Mary and Joseph help me, if they get me they’ll shoot me!”
 She let him in, but hot on his heels was a Lancia armoured car with five soldiers in it.
 They pulled him out of the house.
 His body was dumped in nearby Susan Street, shot five times in the chest and head.
 [18]